CommitThis/lfsr-scramblers/README.md

 | Taps for bit $6$ |               $0$ | $\color{cyan}{1}$ |               $0$ |               $0$ |               $0$ |               $0$ | $\color{cyan}{1}$ | $\color{cyan}{1}$ |               $0$ |               $0$ |               $0$ | $\color{lightgreen}{1}$ |               $0$ | $\color{lightgreen}{1}$ |
 | Taps for bit $7$ | $\color{cyan}{1}$ |               $0$ |               $0$ |               $0$ |               $0$ | $\color{cyan}{1}$ | $\color{cyan}{1}$ |               $0$ |               $0$ |               $0$ | $\color{lightgreen}{1}$ |               $0$ | $\color{lightgreen}{1}$ |                 0 |

+Note that the zeroes occur in the updated matrix when a dependee occurs
+$mod2$.
+If a bit is XORed twice (or by some factor of 2) , it is cancelled out and doesn't contribute to the final result.

 ## Performance

 Performance was benchmarked using instantiations for the following polynomial: